UF-Carpentry/website/_pages/elections.md

 ## 2020 UF Carpentries Club Elections!

-**Ballots will be distributed on TBD, and are due back by midnight of TBD.**
+**Ballots will be distributed on Sept.
+21st, and are due back by midnight of Sept.
+29th.**

 You can place your vote [here](https://forms.gle/LCYHTuMTQRzitKaUA).